izot/shortstack/README.md

 **example/rpi/ris**
 contains an example for an application implementing runtime interface selection for use with the Raspberry Pi mini-computer and the Raspbian Linux operating system (or a compatible platform).

+**example/rpi/properties**
+contains an example for an application which implements properties in property files.
+The example also demonstrates the initialization of complex property types, and demonstrates the use of properties for a configurable value range limitation.

 Reporting Bugs and Feedback
 ---------------------------